anko/partser/readme.markdown

  - `value`:
    - **If successful**, the return value of the parse.
-   - **If failed**, an array of strings representing what input would have been expected at the point in the input that the parse failed.
+   - **If failed**, an array of strings representing what input would have been acceptable at the point in the input that the parse failed.
  - `index`:
    - **If successful**, the point in the stream that the parse succeeded at.
      (Probably only useful for advanced users writing custom parser primitives